webatvantage/Responsive-Background-Images/README.md

 interval: 300
 ```

-_**Note: when changing the default environments, you'll also need to name of your data attributes accordingly**_
+_**Note: when changing the default environments, you'll also need to change the name of your data attributes accordingly**_

 _Example_
 ```